ThereforeGames/unprompted/docs/MANUAL.md

 ### debug (bool)

 When `True`, you will see a lot more diagnostic information printed to the console during a run.
 You should use this when creating your own shortcode, template, or when filing a bug report.

+### advanced_expressions (bool)

+This determines whether expressions will be processed by simpleeval.
+Disable for slightly better performance at the cost of breaking some templates.

 ### template_directory (str)